HakkanShah/ConfessCode/README.md

 ## 🚀 Overview

-*<ConfessCode/>* is a full-stack Next.js application designed as a safe and anonymous space for users to share confessions.
+*ConfessCode* is a full-stack Next.js application designed as a safe and anonymous space for users to share confessions.
 It features a unique "Code terminal" aesthetic, client-side anonymity management, AI-powered content moderation, and a complete admin dashboard for content management.

 The platform is built to be secure and private by design—it never stores user credentials, passwords, or personal information.
 Anonymity is managed through a locally stored hash, ensuring user privacy.